ahmedakef/gotutor/README.md

 ```
 connect to already running delve server

-the execution steps will be written to `steps` file in the current direcotry
+the execution steps will be written to `steps.json` file in the current direcotry

 ### Prerequisites